juanjux/raimixer/README.md

 If the RaiBlocks node or wallet crashes during the operation (which sometimes happens), you can use the `--clean` option to recover all amounts in all the accounts except the one you set as `--source_acc`.
-Please note that this won't
+Please note that this can't make out mixing accounts from previous sessions from user-created accounts, so if you want to keep some amount in other accounts you'll have to move the fund manually (or run this and then restore the funds later, `--clean` won't delete any account.)

+## Roadmap

+- Read the wallet and the delegates from the RailBlock's config file.
+- Select the account with a greater balance as sender account if not specified.
+- Python package, publish on pypi.
+- Optional Qt GUI.
+- Windows portable .exe file.
+- Testing framework emulating the node.
+- Better documentation.
+- Progress bars both in text and GUI mode.

+If you want to contribute a PR for any of these points you're more than welcome!

-## I want to throw XRB at you!
+## I want to thank you!

 xrb_3zq1yrhgij8ix35yf1khehzwfiz9ojjotndtqprpyymixxwxnkhn44qgqmy5